 Here’s what to look for in a WordPress theme:

-- Simplicity: Unclear design makes it difficult for readers to navigate your blog.
+- Simplicity: Unclear design makes it difficult for readers to navigate your website.

 - Responsiveness: The theme needs to adjust its layout across different screen sizes and devices.
 In the highly mobile world we live in, responsiveness is a necessity.